matijs/probablerobot.net/src/site/posts/quickly-toggle-hidden-files-in-macos-finder.md

 ---
-title: "Quickly toggle hidden files in macOS's Finder"
+title: Quickly toggle hidden files in macOS's Finder
 date: 2019-05-01T22:10:34+02:00
+description:
+  How to quickly (or permanently) toggle hidden files in macOS's Finder and other macOS file dialogs
 keywords:
   - macOS
   - Finder